hari796/devops-notes/README.md

 Password:
 ```

-Then using vagrant create a new virtual machine:
+Then using vagrant create a new virtual machine for Debian Jessie:

 ```
 $ vagrant box add debian/jessie64